-- 3.1.1 A licensed moneylender should be fully responsible and accountable for the conduct of all debt collectors acting on its behalf, in-house or outsourced.
-Licensed moneylenders are encouraged to have all debt collection activities conducted on borrowers documented. - 3.1.2 An appointed debt collector should be equipped with accurate and up-to-date loan details when engaging a borrower5 during debt recovery.
-Arming himself with information on the principal loan amount alone is grossly inadequate.
-The debt collector should be well-informed of: - (a) The total amount repayable that is due; - (b) The breakdown of the repayable components; and - (c) The circumstances of the loan defaults.
+- 3.1.1 A moneylender should be fully responsible and accountable for the conduct of all debt collectors acting on its behalf, in-house or outsourced. - 3.1.2 An appointed debt collector should be equipped with accurate and up-to-date loan details when engaging a borrower6 during debt recovery.
+Arming himself with information on the